JackDougherty/jackbikes/_pages/minivan-camper.md

 - [Eric enjoys Earth](https://www.youtube.com/channel/UC419EVHTZkNsRuLpoN_wnpA/videos) YouTube video channel on design ideas for minivan campers, especially Toyota Sienna

 - [Bruce Parks](https://www.youtube.com/c/BruceParks/videos) YouTube video channel on building his Toyota Sienna MiniCamperVan.
-See also his [Toyota Sienna 3rd Row Seat Removal video](https://youtu.be/IanA0ofo1m8)
+In particular, see his [Toyota Sienna 3rd Row Seat Removal video](https://youtu.be/IanA0ofo1m8) and his [How to Remove the Center Console in a Toyota Sienna video](https://youtu.be/hVQG5EYGw9k)

+- [Shen Ye](https://www.youtube.com/channel/UCVXjfzc9V0UPO7lZiIbAS-g) Youtube video channel, Practical Toyota Sienna Mini-Camper Van.
+In particular, see his [Part 6: Ventilation and Window Screens video](https://youtu.be/J1Rj_3LjVMw)

 - [A Very Small Camper Van](https://www.youtube.com/c/averysmallcampervan/videos) YouTube Channel with a very creative and affordable approach to minivan camper design

-- [Shen Ye](https://www.youtube.com/channel/UCVXjfzc9V0UPO7lZiIbAS-g) Youtube video channel, Practical Toyota Sienna Mini-Camper Van

 - [Ladi and Margaret](https://www.youtube.com/c/ladiandmargaret/videos) YouTube Channel on design thinking, but primarily for larger vans

-See also [Professor Hobo](https://www.youtube.com/c/HOBOTECH/videos), YouTube channel on off-grid mobile power stations, solar panels, and refrigerators for vehicles
+See also [Professor Hobo](https://www.youtube.com/c/HOBOTECH/videos), YouTube channel on off-grid mobile power stations, solar panels, and refrigerators for vehicles.
+In particular, see his reviews for the [BougeRV 30-quart 12-volt refrigerator](https://youtu.be/V_prvLXEBeA) and Jackery power station and solar panel products.

 ## Budget
 Current list of items purchased for our build.
 We include links to provide more information.
 But we encourage you to **buy locally** whenever feasible, and we do **not** receive any promotional fees from Amazon or other companies.